What's on this page

 favicon:

-enabled: true # injects favicon (`true` by default)
+enabled: true # includes favicon (`true` by default)

 image: favicon.png # path to favicon image